safar-jn/design-patterns/README.md

 #### GENERAL

-Our prototype shall be an application, which is part of a so called "scoring process" of a client, that's triggered with each loan request.
-This app's main purpose is to scrape public data about said client and based on them calculate probability about how probable it is that the client in question won't be able to make payments (i.e. he will bankrupt or smthing).
+Our prototype shall be an app, which is a part of a so-called "scoring process", that is triggered with each loan request.
+Main purpose of this app will be scraping client's public data and based on them calculating a score (i.e. probability), that exhibits client's repayment ability.

-NOTE that in real-world examples such application/probablity is only one of dozens such indicators and because of it using mainly public data, actually doestn hold such a high importance in the grand scheme of things.
+NOTE: In real-world examples, such a score would be only one of dozens different indicators, and thanks to its nature and reliance on public information, it wouldn't really hold such a high importance in the grand scheme of things.

 ### ARCHITECTURE